-Screenings of the Mississippi Nurse Aide Registry and the Office of Inspector General's Exclusion Database must be conducted on all individuals providing assisted living or adult residential care for acquired traumatic brain injury participants in accordance with Title 23 of the Mississippi Administrative Code.
-Waiver specific provider compliance requirements are detailed in Part 208 of the code.
+Screenings of the Mississippi Nurse Aide Registry (maintained by the MS Department of Health) and the Office of Inspector General's Exclusion Database must be conducted by provider agencies on all individuals providing assisted living or adult residential care for acquired traumatic brain injury participants in accordance with Title 23 of the Mississippi Administrative Code.
+Waiver specific provider enrollment and compliance requirements for these providers can be found in Rule 3.3 (page 61) of Part 208 of the Administrative Code available at https://medicaid.ms.gov/wp-content/uploads/2014/01/Admin-Code-Part-208.pdf.
 Compliance with mandatory screening requirements is ensured through post payment audit activities as outlined in Appendix I of this waiver.